-Although the brute-force solution solve both puzzles, they can't scale up.
-This book aims to provide both functional and imperative elementary algorithms and data structures.
-We referenced many results from Okasaki's work [3] and classic text books [4].
+Although the brute-force solutions solve both puzzles, they can't scale up.
+This book is not about coding contest or code interview, but aims to provide both purely functional algorithms and their counterpart imperative implementations.
+We referenced many results from Okasaki's work[3] and classic text books[4].
 We try to avoid relying on any specific programming language, because the reader may or may not be familiar with it, and programming languages keep changing.
 Instead, we use pseudo code or mathematics notation to make the algorithm definition generic.
 When give code examples, the functional ones look more like Haskell, and the imperative ones look like a mix of several languages.

-I wrote the first edition from 2009 to 2017, then rewrote the second edition from 2020 to 2023.
-The pdf version is available in github.
+I wrote the first edition from 2009 to 2017, then rewrote the second edition and added answers to the 119 exercises from 2020 to 2023.
+The pdf can be downloaded from github.